 Let’s take a look at some of the potential health benefits of green tea with my review of the current research on green tea or green-tea extract (epigallocatechin-3-gallate; EGCG).

 What are the healthy compounds found in green tea?

-Green teas contain a variety of compounds that contribute both to its flavor as well as its potential health benefits.
-Flavinoids found in green tea contribute to its bitter taste and astringency.
-Of the flavinoids, they are predominately comprised of four different catechins.
+Green teas contain a variety of compounds that contribute both to its flavor as well as its potential health benefits. flavonoids found in green tea contribute to its bitter taste and astringency.
+Of the flavonoids, they are predominately composed of four different catechins.

 Flavanols including quercetin is found in smaller quantities.

 Potential anti-cancer properties of green tea are generally attributed to the presence of these catechins.
 Green tea actually has a catechin content equated to 30-42% of its dry weight.

 Which catechin is found in green tea extract?